GregoryShen/01-FunctionTest/Selenium/Selenium official guide.md

 ### Where Frameworks fit in

 WebDriver has one job and one job only: communicate with the browser via any of the methods above.
-WebDriver does not know a thing about testing: it does not know how to compare things, assert pass or fail, and it certainly does not know a thing about reporting or Given/When/Then grammer.
+WebDriver does not know a thing about testing: it does not know how to compare things, assert pass or fail, and it certainly does not know a thing about reporting or Given/When/Then grammar.

 This is where various frameworks come in to play.
 At a minimum you will need a test framework that matches the language binding, e.g. NUnit for .NET, JUnit for Java, Rspec for Ruby, etc.